GVSU Career Center

 The top regional employers recruit Grand Valley graduates.
 GVSU values strong relationships with employers who provide valuable career opportunities, experiences, and advice to students.

-The states with the most alumni outside of Michigan are Colorado, Florida, Illinois, Indiana, Minnesota, New York, Ohio, and Texas.
+The states with the most alumni outside of Michigan are Wisconsin, Colorado, Florida, Illinois, Indiana, Tennessee, North Carolina, and Ohio.

 of graduates live and work in Michigan